Cheta-coder/Cheta-coder/README.md

 - 👀 I’m interested in Back-end web development
 - 🌱 I’m currently learning Front-end web development
 - 💞️ I’m looking to collaborate on software developing
-- 📫 How to reach me via e-mail @happinessugwuanyi7@gmail.com
+- 📫 How to reach me: via e-mail @happinessugwuanyi7@gmail.com

 <!---
 Cheta-coder/Cheta-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.